tingmwgnit/machine_learning_playground/README.md

 # machine_learning_playground
-This repository is where I practice machine learning methods on interesting datasets to draw meaningful insights.
+This repository is where I practice machine learning methods (using Python and R) on interesting datasets to draw meaningful insights.

 # Supervised Learning (labled data)